tsekityam/iNotifier/README.md

 iNotifier
 =========

-A simple program to notify you when there is iPhone can be reservered
+A simple program which notifies you when there is iPhone can be reservered.